osmosis-labs/osmosis/x/validator-preference/README.md

 - Follows the same rule as `CreateValidatorSetPreference` for weights checks.
 - Update the `KVStore` value for the specific owner address key.
-- Run the unstake logic and restake the tokens with updated weights.
+- Run the undelegate logic and restake the tokens with updated weights.

 ### StakeToValidatorSet

-Gets the existing validator-set of the delegator and stakes the given amount.
+Gets the existing validator-set of the delegator and delegates the given amount.
 The given amount will be divided based on the weights distributed to the validators.
 The weights will be unchanged!

 ```go